shivangi-702/Predictive-Modelling-of-News-Articles/README.md

                    "textstem", "stringr", "gmodels", "magrittr", "FSelector", "randomForest",
                    "FactoMineR", "tidyr", "tm", "scales", "syuzhet", "sentimentr",
-                   "RColorBrewer", "wordcloud", "ggplot2", "lubridate")) Ensure all these packages are installed before running the scripts to avoid any issues with missing dependencies.
+                   "RColorBrewer", "wordcloud", "ggplot2", "lubridate"))

+Ensure all these packages are installed before running the scripts to avoid any issues with missing dependencies.

 # Usage
-Start with sentiment_analysis_code.r to perform sentiment analysis on the dataset.
+1. Start with sentiment_analysis_code.r to perform sentiment analysis on the dataset.
-Run project.r to preprocess the data, extract features, and train models for category prediction.
+2. Run project.r to preprocess the data, extract features, and train models for category prediction.
-Execute predictive_subcategory.r to focus on subcategory prediction and evaluate the role of sentiment scores.
+3. Execute predictive_subcategory.r to focus on subcategory prediction.